numpy/numpy/doc/source/reference/random/index.rst

 * `~.Generator.random` is now the canonical way to generate floating-point random numbers, which replaces `random_sample`, `sample`, and `ranf`.
 This is consistent with Python's `random.random`.
-* All BitGenerators in numpy use `~SeedSequence` to process convert seeds into initialized states.
+* All BitGenerators in numpy use `~SeedSequence` to convert seeds into initialized states.

 See :ref:`new-or-different` for a complete list of improvements and